brycebolton17/CTkinter-NFT-portfolio/README.md

 - Add any NFT set from opensea.io to your watchlist, to track ethereum based nft sets.

 - Add any NFT set from magiceden.io to your watchlist, to track solana based nft sets.
+Please only add Magiceden sets, that has a floor price in SOL, otherwise error can occur!

-- (Floor price in native currency, floor price in $ info available from every set)
+- Floor price in native currency, floor price in $ info available from every set

 - Append your simulated portfolio with any set from your watchlist, to keep track of your nft sets worth in $ or HUF currencies.